TSKangetsu/RPiSingleAPM/README.md

 - all of them need to build and install at Raspbain

 ## Hardware Dependence
-at least you need :
+At least you need :
  - PCA9685 to drive 4 Electronic-Speed-Control ,

  - MPU6050 to use for Auto-Leveing the copter